openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - A fixed-length octet string of the ML-KEM ciphertext, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.

+ - A one-octet size of the following fields.

  - Only in the case of a v3 PKESK packet: a one-octet symmetric algorithm identifier.

- - The one-octet size of the following field;

  - The wrapped session key represented as an octet string.